canjs/canjs/docs/can-guides/experiment/atm/atm.md

 Update the `HTML` tab to:

- - Switch between different pages of the application as the `ATM` view-model's `state` property changes with [can-stache.helpers.switch].
+ - Switch between different pages of the application as the `ATM` view-model’s `state` property changes with [can-stache.helpers.switch].

 @sourceref ./1-pages-template/html.html